-"The time and manner of (Peter's) martyrdom are less certain.
+"The time and manner of his martyrdom are less certain.
 According to the early writers, he suffered at or about the same time with Paul, and in the Neronian persecution, A.D.
 67, 68.
 All agree that he was crucified.
 Origen says that Peter felt himself to be unworthy to be put to death in the same manner as his Master . . ."
-(Smith's Bible Dictionary, article entitled "Peter")
+(Smith's Bible Dictionary).

-Some religious people and groups believe Peter met his end in Rome since, they believe, he resided in and preached there for a significant period of time during his ministry.
-Scripture, however, offers evidence that IF he spent time in the city it was for a brief period.
-His last recorded book in the Bible, written between 65 and 66 A.D., does not refer to the city.
-Since tradition states he likely was martyred around 67 or 68 A.D., it highly suggests any time spent in Rome would have been short.
+Some religious people and groups believe Peter met his end in Rome since, they believe, he resided in and preached there for a long stretch of time during his ministry.
+Scripture, however, offers evidence to the contrary.
+His last recorded book in the Bible, written between 65 and 66 A.D., does not refer to Rome.
+Since tradition states he likely was martyred around 67 or 68 A.D., any time spent in Rome was likely quite short.

 How did the apostle Peter ultimately die?
 We are on safe Biblical ground in stating he perished as a martyr.
 Tradition states that he perished under Emperor Nero in or just before 68 A.D.
 It is unclear whether he was killed through crucifixion, and only certain traditions state that he died while upside-down.
 It is entirely possible his end did not happen in the city, and through the means, most people believe.